-The Ten bridesmaids represents ourselves who need to get ready for the second coming of the heavenly Bridegroom.
-Oil is used in scripture to represent the Holy Spirit and we need to be filled with Him in abundance in our lives so that we will remain in tune with God.
+The Ten bridesmaids represent ourselves who need to get ready for the second coming of the heavenly Bridegroom.
+Oil is used in scripture to represent the Holy Spirit and we need to be filled with the Holy Spirit in abundance in our lives so that we will remain in tune with God.

 Jesus taught numerous parables, sayings, and warnings spread over four to six days before His crucifixion.
 See Matthew 21:23-25:46.

 The Parable of the Ten Virgins or the Ten Bridesmaids

 25:1 “At that time, the kingdom from heaven will be comparable to ten bridesmaids who took their oil lamps and went out to meet the groom.
 2 Now five of them were foolish, and five were wise, 3 because when the foolish ones took their lamps, they didn’t take any oil with them.
 4 But the wise ones took flasks of oil with their lamps.
 5 Since the groom was late, all of them became sleepy and lay down.
 6 But at midnight there came a shout: ‘The groom is here!
 Come out to meet him!’
 7 Then all the bridesmaids woke up and got their lamps ready.

 8 “But the foolish ones told the wise, ‘Give us some of your oil, because our lamps are going out!’

 9 “But the wise ones replied, ‘No!
 There will never be enough for us and for you.
 You’d better go to the dealers and buy some for yourselves.’

 10 “While they were away buying it, the groom arrived.
 Those who were ready went with him into the wedding banquet, and the door was closed.
 11 Later, the other bridesmaids arrived and said, ‘Lord, lord, open up for us!’